regency-words

 Slowtop Derogatory term meaning someone is stupid or slow-witted. (see also ninny.)

-Stick/stuck his spoon in the wall Died.
+Stick/stuck his spoon in the wall He die, passed away.
 “Poor fellow, got a chill and stuck his spoon in the wall.”
-Poor fellow passed away.

-Sticking point To bring a gentleman ‘up to scratch’, or ‘to the sticking point’ was to get him to propose.
+Sticking point To bring a gentleman ‘up to scratch’, or ‘to the sticking point’ meant the young man was brought to the point that he is willing, or forced, to propose marriage.

 switch